fwilliams/deep-geometric-prior/README.md

 - [FML](https://github.com/fwilliams/fml) 0.1 (or later)
 - [Point Cloud Utils](https://github.com/fwilliams/point-cloud-utils) 0.12.0 (or later)
 - [Mayavi](https://docs.enthought.com/mayavi/mayavi/) 4.6.2 (or later)

+## Reducing Memory Usage
+The Deep Geometric Prior trains an individual MLP for each surface patch in a model.
+Since there can be a lot of patches in a point cloud, this can lead to a high GPU memory usage when fitting all the MLPs in parallel.
+For this reason, we provide a `--batch-size` argument to `reconstruct_surface.py` which only fits `--batch-size` MLPs in parallel at once.
+If you run out of VRAM, try decreasing this parameter.

 ## [Surface Reconstruction Benchmark Data](https://drive.google.com/file/d/17Elfc1TTRzIQJhaNu5m7SckBH_mdjYSe/view?usp=sharing)